MDAnalysis/mdanalysis-sphinx-theme/README.md

 ## Code of conduct

-All members of the MDAnalysis community and participants in this UGM are expected to abide by the MDAnalysis [Code of Conduct](https://www.mdanalysis.org/pages/conduct/).
+All members of the MDAnalysis community and participants are expected to abide by the MDAnalysis [Code of Conduct](https://www.mdanalysis.org/pages/conduct/).

 ## Acknowledgements